morteng/SF4/CONVENTIONS.md

 # DIARY.md
 - This file is a summary of our notable achievements.
 If it gets too long, collaps and summarise it.
 Any key learnings that are new should be added to the TODO.md files knowledge.

+# VALIDATION.md
+- This file is a summary of our validation tests.
+Update it and expand it when you need to.